Transforming Flight

 NASA’s aeronautical innovators are leading a government-industry team to collect data that could make commercial supersonic flight over land possible, dramatically reducing travel time in the United States or anywhere in the world.
 At the same time, others are considering even faster, hypersonic air travel with vehicles moving more than 5 times the speed of sound.

-NASA is addressing the unique barriers to sustainable high-speed flight.
+NASA is addressing the unique barriers to enabling high-speed flight.

 History